moss-l/bhs-js-testing/NOTES.md

 ```

 The name after `function` is the name of the function being defined.
-It is followed by a set of `()`s enclosing a comma-separated list of
+It is followed by a set of `()` enclosing a comma-separated list of
 variable names also known as the functions parameters.
 Then comes a
 pair of `{}` enclosing the code that makes up the function.
 Inside a
 function we can use the special word `return` followed by an
 expression to return the value of the expression from the function.

 Here's another function that takes two arguments.
-It calls another
+It calls yet another
 function, `Math.sqrt`, which computes the square root of its argument.
 Don't worry for now why its name has `Math.` in it.